When are the Bafta Film Awards 2019? How can I watch and who are the nominees?

 How can I watch the Bafta Film Awards on BBC1?
 Is the ceremony live?

-The awards ceremony will be aired on BBC1, but it won’t be shown live — as in past years, the broadcast will begin at 9pm on BBC1 and last for two hours until 11pm, with the delay allowing BBC producers to edit down the run time to a shorter broadcast.
+The awards ceremony will be aired on BBC1, but it won’t be shown live — as in past years, the ceremony actually starts at 6:45pm but the broadcast will begin at 9pm on BBC1 and last for two hours until 11pm, with the delay allowing BBC producers to edit down the run time to a shorter TV version.

 Can I watch the Bafta Film Awards online?

-It’s expected that UK viewers will be able to watch the show on BBC iPlayer.
+It’s expected that UK viewers will be able to watch the show live and on catch-up on BBC iPlayer.

 Who’s hosting the Bafta Film Awards 2018?